marcus-crane/f4wforwarder/README.md

 # F4W Forwarder

-This is a little [hapi.js](https://hapijs.com/) server that re-serves [Dave Meltzer](https://twitter.com/davemeltzerWON)'s famous [Wrestling Observer Radio](http://www.f4wonline.com/radioshow-archive)
+This is a little [hapi.js](https://hapijs.com/) server that re-serves [Dave Meltzer](https://twitter.com/davemeltzerWON)'s famous [Wrestling Observer Radio](http://www.f4wonline.com/radioshow-archive).

-Note: I think I just rate limited so don't go too nuts.
-This should still work but it's "broken" now at least for me.
-Maybe you'll have better luck.

 # What is this, like a piracy thing?